 A good way of using comments is to write them first, and then add code sparingly between comments.

-If you follow all these principles, then you have all the tools to become a great programmer.
+If you follow all these principles, then you have all the keys to becoming a great programmer.